dannsam/xenko-docs/manual/scripts/public-properties-and-fields.md

 # Public properties and fields

-When you declare a public property in a script, the property becomes accessible in Game Studio from the script component properties.
+When you declare a public property or field in a script, the property becomes accessible in Game Studio from the script component properties.

 ![Property in Game Studio](media/property-shown-in-game-studio.png)